zzhangjii/learning-library/oci-library/qloudable/MachineLearning_ADW/MachineLearning_ADW.md

     <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/MachineLearning_ADW/img/ADW_NOTEBOOK_RUN3.png" alt="image-alt-text">

-7. Run the remaining paragraphs to determine which wine to bring to your party!
+7. Run the remaining paragraphs to choose a wine to bring to your party!

 8. When you have completed the Notebook, you can explore other example Notebooks by clicking **Home** from the menu, and then **Examples**.